-Owners of small wind systems with 100 kW of capacity or less can receive an uncapped federal investment tax credit for 30% of total installed costs.
-At the state level, the California Energy Commission’s (CEC) Emerging Renewables Program offers rebates for small wind systems (rated output of 50 kW or less) at $2.50/watt for the first 7.5 kW and $1.50/watt for increments between 7.5 and 30 kW.
-Consumers can click here to make sure their turbine is eligible to receive the state incentive.
+Owners of small wind systems can receive an uncapped federal investment tax credit for 30% of total installed costs.
+At the state level, the California Energy Commission’s (CEC) Self-Generation Incentive Program offers rebates for wind systems at $1.19 per watt, up to 3 MW.

 12) How do I apply for a small wind turbine permit in San Francisco?

 The SF Department of Building Inspections (DBI) is currently accepting applications for small wind turbine permits.
-Permits for small wind turbines have been prioritized by DBI as written in the revision of the AB-004; a link to this document is listed at the end of this sheet.
+Permits for small wind turbines have been prioritized by DBI as written in the revision of the AB-004.
 Residents can apply for rooftop and ground level installation permits.
 DBI is also required to inspect the proposed site before a permit can issued.
+See the Panning Department's standards for the review of applications here.
 Wind permitting fees are reported in the range of $1,000 to $5,000, depending on whether public notification is required, by vendors who have completed projects in San Francisco.

 13) Is there anything I should watch out for when buying a small wind turbine?